leap-stc/leap-stc.github.io/docs/data/data_locations.md

 To check how much space you are using in your home directory open a terminal window on the hub and run `du -h --max-depth=1 ~/ | sort -h`.

 If you want to save larger files for your work, we recommend using cloud storage.
-See the [Hub Usage Alert](../support/hub_usage_alert) for guidance on reducing storage.
+See the [Hub Usage Alert][hub-usage-alert] for guidance on reducing storage.

 # Cloud Storage